 Having a competent mechanic is crucial, and going to a small garage is a great way to get to know your mechanic, according to Edmunds.
 Neighborhood mechanics trade on their skill, reputation and customer service far more than big national chains like Midas or Jiffy Lube and dealership service divisions.
 You can know your mechanic’s name and trust your car with a small business — often family-owned — if you live in a neighborhood with an old-school corner garage.

 Laundromats have long been a staple of communities across America, but a revolution is happening within the industry.
 The dingy, crowded and poorly lit laundromats of old are being phased out in favor of hip, happening hot spots that are as much a place to hang out as they are a place to wash your clothes.
-By opening a modern, attractive coin-operated laundry center with amenities like snack bars and lounges, you’ll provide the age-old service of making dirty clothes clean while adding a unique and thriving business to your town.
+By opening a modern, attractive coin or card-operated laundry center with amenities like snack bars and lounges, you’ll provide the age-old service of making dirty clothes clean while adding a unique and thriving business to your town.

 A healthy neighborhood means its residents are healthy, too.
 And people who live near a gym or other health facility are much less likely to be obese, according to Medical News Today.
 Like food deserts, neighborhoods that don’t have exercise facilities are more likely to be inhabited by people at a greater risk for health problems.
 If you’re looking for a small business idea that can be both lucrative and beneficial to the community, consider opening a health club.